Paint

 Do not include any blue.
 Warm colors are of orange, red, yellow, & combinations of these.
 They tend to make you think of warm things, such as sunlight, fire, heat & friendliness.

 Visually, warm colors look as though they come closer, or advance which is why they’re often used to make large rooms feel smaller & cozier.
-I think that this example may raise my blood pressure a little.
+They are exciting & their use might raise your blood pressure a little!

 Pastels